bcherny/internet-speed/README.md

 ## usage

-1. create a config.json file in your root directory
+first, create a config.json file in your root directory

 eg.